vbotka/ansible-apache/docs/source/guide.rst

 OS specific default variables
 -----------------------------

-Here come the OS specific default variables.
-The configuration files in the directory ``vars/defaults`` will be included ``with_first_found`` (1).
+The configuration files from the directory ``vars/defaults`` will be included in the loop ``with_first_found`` (1).
 At least empty ``default.yml`` (6) shall be present.

 * [`tasks/vars.yml <https://github.com/vbotka/ansible-apache/blob/master/tasks/vars.yml>`_]